codeboltai/codeboltai.github.io/docs/api/browser/getUrl.md

 ### Explanation

-The codebolt.browser.getUrl() function is used to retrieve the URL of the current active page in the browser.
-This function is useful in web automation, testing, and navigation scenarios where you need to confirm or log the URL of the page that the browser is currently displaying.
+The codebolt.browser.getUrl() function is used to retrieve the URL of the current web page in the browser.
+This function returns the url, which we can store in a variable and use.

-### Explanation of the Code
-Navigation to Home Page: The script begins by navigating to the home page of the website using codebolt.browser.goToPage("https://example-website.com").

-Retrieving the Current URL: After the page has loaded, the script uses codebolt.browser.getUrl() to retrieve the current URL of the browser's active page.
-The retrieved URL is stored in the variable currentUrl.